 A Quick Success

-When embarking on an organization project, whether large or small, it’s important to experience some quick success that will propel you through the rest of the project.
+When embarking on an organization project, whether large or small, it’s important to experience a quick success that will propel you through the rest of the project.

 You can experience a quick organizing success by packing up all of the stuff littering the area you’re organizing.